NationalSecurityAgency/ghidra/DevGuide.md

 The flat directory-style repository can be setup automatically by running a simple Gradle script.
 Navigate to `~/git/ghidra` and run the following:
 ```
-gradle --init-script gradle/init.gradle tasks
+gradle --init-script gradle/fetchDependencies.gradle init
 ```
-The Gradle task to be executed, in this case _tasks_, is unimportant.
-The point is to have Gradle execute the `init.gradle` script.
+The Gradle task to be executed, in this case _init_, is unimportant.
+The point is to have Gradle execute the `fetchDependencies.gradle` script.
 If it ran correctly you will have a new `~/git/ghidra/flatRepo/` directory populated with the following jar files:
  * AXMLPrinter2
  * csframework